Gary Busey: Mid-career

+Later work

 In a series of 2010 YouTube advertisements for Vitamin Water, Busey appeared as Norman Tugwater, a lawyer who defends professional athletes' entitlements to a cut from Fantasy Football team owners.
+Busey returned to reality television on Celebrity Apprentice 4 in 2011, and appeared again in Celebrity Apprentice 6.
+There, he briefly reprised his role as Buddy Holly by performing "Not Fade Away".

 In 2014, he became a celebrity spokesperson for Amazon Fire TV.
-That August, he appeared in, and became the first American winner of Celebrity Big Brother 14.

-On September 1, 2015, it was announced that he would be competing on the 21st season of Dancing with the Stars.
+Also that year, he appeared in, and became the first American winner of Celebrity Big Brother 14.
+In 2015, he competed on the 21st season of Dancing with the Stars.
 He was paired with professional dancer Anna Trebunskaya.
 Busey and Trebunskaya made it to Week 4 of competition but were then eliminated and finished in 10th place.

-On June 17, 2019, he was announced to star as God in the Off-Broadway musical Only Human at the Theatre at St. Clements in New York.
-The production was scheduled to begin performances on October 8, 2019, and officially on open October 21.
-The plot of Only Human is described as follows: "Before they were enemies, they were co-workers.
-Jesus and Lucifer never saw eye-to-eye, but when an extreme case of creative differences gets the best of them, all hell breaks loose.
-Literally."
+In 2019, Busey starred as God in the Off-Broadway musical Only Human at the Theatre at St. Clements in New York.
+The plot of Only Human reinterprets the story of Jesus and Lucifer as co-workers who don't get along, with God as "The Boss".
 In a statement on playing God in the upcoming production, he said, "God is everything love is and that love becomes the beginning of blessings and miracles.
 Playing this role of God is easy because I'm not acting, I'm just believing."

-In May 2020, the first season of Gary Busey Pet Judge was released in which Busey presides as a pet court show judge to help resolve problems.
+In the web series Gary Busey Pet Judge (2020) he presided as a pet court show judge to help resolve problems.

 Personal life

-Busey has three children, Jake, Alectra, and Luke.
+Busey has three children: Jake, Alectra, and Luke.

 On December 4, 1988, Busey was severely injured in a motorcycle accident in which he was not wearing a helmet.
 His skull was fractured, and he suffered permanent brain damage.

-In 1996, Busey publicly announced that he was a Christian, saying: "I am proud to tell Hollywood I am a Christian.
+In 1996, Busey publicly announced that he was a Christian, saying "I am proud to tell Hollywood I am a Christian.
 For the first time I am now free to be myself."
-Busey cites the motorcycle accident, as well as a 1995 cocaine overdose as events that strengthened his Christian faith.
+He cites the motorcycle accident and a 1995 cocaine overdose as events that strengthened his Christian faith.

-In 1997, Busey underwent successful surgery to remove a cancerous, plum-sized tumor from his sinus cavity.
-The growth was found after Busey began suffering nose bleeds.
+In 1997, Busey underwent successful surgery to remove a plum-sized cancerous tumor from his sinus cavity.
+The growth was found after he began suffering nose bleeds.

 During the filming of the second season of Celebrity Rehab in 2008, Busey was referred to psychiatrist Charles Sophy.
-Sophy suspected that Busey's brain injury has had a greater effect on him than was realized.
-He described it as essentially weakening his mental "filters" and causing him to speak and act impulsively.
-Sophy recommended Busey take valproic acid (Depakote), with which Busey agreed.
+Sophy suspected that Busey's brain injury had had a greater effect on him than was realized.
+He described it as essentially weakening Busey's mental "filters", which led him to speak and act impulsively.
+Sophy recommended Busey take valproic acid (Depakote), and Busey agreed.

 In 2011, Busey endorsed Newt Gingrich during Gingrich's 2012 presidential campaign, but later withdrew his endorsement.
 In 2015, he endorsed Donald Trump for the 2016 United States Presidential election.
-After the election, Busey stated that he was "very happy" that Trump won, but declined to further discuss it, not wishing to talk about politics.
+After the election, Busey said he was "very happy" that Trump had won, but declined to further discuss it, not wanting to talk about politics.